Backseat Mafia

 0

 The State Theatre always feels slightly unreal at night.
-Gold detailing climbs the walls like something from another century, chandeliers hang impossibly overhead and the vast room seems built less for rock concerts than grand declarations.
+Gold detailing climbs the walls like something from another century, massive chandeliers hang impossibly overhead and the vast room seems almost too majestic for something as unruly as a rock concert.

 Before that, Ella Hooper walks onto the stage with easy warmth and zero interest in overcomplicating things.
 Best known as the voice of Killing Heidi, Hooper strips everything back tonight, leaning into the sharpness of her songwriting and the grain in her voice rather than nostalgia.
 There’s still a flicker of the restless energy that made Killing Heidi feel so immediate in the late ‘90s, but now it’s tempered with something looser and more lived-in.
 In a venue this grand, intimacy can sometimes evaporate into the ceiling.
 Hooper manages to pull it inward instead.
-She shares songs that she is working on for a new album-which entails much travel between Australia and Nashville
+Introducing new material for an upcoming album that is being shaped between Australia and Nashville, she laughs that the only thing still missing is a cowboy, or more specifically, a “cowman.”

 The band recently released the sprawling album Life, Death And Dennis Hopper which was inspired by a photograph Scott discovered of Hopper and his abandoned photography archive, it could easily have collapsed under the weight of its own ambition.
 Instead, the songs feel alive and exploratory tonight.
 You can hear echoes of the collaborators who helped shape the album — Bruce Springsteen, Fiona Apple, Steve Earle — but it still unmistakably belongs to Scott’s peculiar orbit.